 Accounting and tax

-- Corporate tax in Labuan is imposed only on trading companies at 3% of audited net profit.
+- Corporate tax in Labuan is imposed only on trading companies at 3% of its audited net profit for income sourced outside Malaysia.
 Non-trading (investment holding) companies are not subject to tax.
-For comparison, Malaysia resident companies are subject to corporate tax at the rate of 18% for chargeable income below RM 500,000 and 24% for above this threshold;
+On the other hand, Malaysia resident companies are subject to corporate tax at the rate of 17% for chargeable income below MYR 500,000 and 24% for incomes above this threshold;

-- A Labuan company i) enjoy 3% corporation tax on annual net profits but ii) must submit financial statements to independent statutory annual audit;
+- A Labuan company i) enjoys 3% corporation tax on its annual net profits but ii) must submit financial statements to independent statutory annual audit;

 - Tax returns must be filed by the 31st of March, else a 10% penalty is imposed on the outstanding balance;

 - There are no exchange controls imposed on Labuan offshore companies.
-However, they are not allowed to transact with Malaysian residents in Malaysian Ringgits, unless paying for administrative or statutory expenses;
+Moreover, there are no longer any restrictions on Labuan companies to transact with Malaysian residents in Malaysian Ringgits, including paying for their administrative or statutory expenses;

 - Employers are required to make monthly contributions to employees’ provident fund at 12% of their remuneration;